RUNNERS THAT ARE UNABLE TO REACH BEACONSFIELD PARADE/FITZROY ST (22KM) BY 9.40AM

 What will happen at the redirection point?

-Those participants who miss the 9.40am cut off will be given a special race bib by a race marshal and have their race numbers recorded.
+Those participants who miss the 9.40am cut off will be given a pink wristband by a race marshal and have their race numbers recorded.
 They will be redirected back up Fitzroy St at this point (22km).
 They will complete the rest of the course as per normal, but will make up the additional 7.8km (Fitzroy St to Elwood Beach and back) that they have missed in Brunton Ave just prior to the finish line.

 What happens at Brunton Avenue?

 Redirected course participants will do four 1.95km out-and-back loops (7.8km in total) in Brunton Ave before turning into the finish line to complete their marathon.
-Participants with special race bibs don’t go to the finish when they get to the MCG area.
+Participants with pink wristband don’t go to the finish when they get to the MCG area.
 Instead they proceed along Jolimont Rd under William Barak Bridge into Brunton Ave, where they will be directed to complete 4 laps.
-At the eastern most point of each, lap they will be given a wristband.
-Once four laps (4 wrist bands collected) are completed runners will be directed to the finish line in front of the MCG
+A race official will mark off each lap and advise runners when they have completed four loops.

 Drink station and Medical for the Brunton Avenue loop runners